Dayton, Tennessee, with a population of 29,286, is located in Rhea County, TN and 34.9 miles from Chattanooga, Tennessee. Dayton is the county seat.

 Tennessee Valley Railroad Museum - Experience the classic Missionary Ridge Local, take an all-day excursion to Summerville, Georgia, or see the beautiful Hiwassee River Gorge.
 Tennessee Valley Railroad Museum is the largest operating historic railroad in the Southeast.

-• The Riverbend Festival - The Riverbend Festival is a fabulous nine-day event in Chattanooga, Tennessee, held every June.
+• Riverbend Festival is a fabulous nine-day event in Chattanooga, Tennessee, held every June.
 It is located downtown along the banks of the Tennessee River.
 Riverbend is best described as a huge family-oriented music festival, with six stages of almost every possible genre of music.
 Plus roving artists, fantastic fireworks, Starfighter Jet Flyovers, a 5K & 10K Run, and a fun-filled Children's Village.

 • Scopes Trial and Festival - Annually in July Dayton hosts the Scopes Trial and Festival, which includes a re-enactment of the courtroom battle.

-• Tennessee Strawberry Festival - The Tennessee Strawberry Festival is a 10 day long extravaganza, jam-packed with a myriad variety of events and activities sponsored by the Dayton Chamber of Commerce.
+• Tennessee Strawberry Festival - This is a 10 day long extravaganza, jam-packed with a myriad variety of events and activities sponsored by the Dayton Chamber of Commerce.